-The House Battery Bank is necessary to operate everything a customer may require in order to live in the unit.
-These batteries can be either 6 Volt deep cycle (all diesel coaches) or 12 Volt deep cycle, depending on the model and brand of the coach.
+The House Battery Bank is necessary to operate everything a customer may require in order to live in the coach.
+These batteries can be either 6 Volt deep cycle (all diesel coaches except coaches equipped with a lithium battery bank) or 12 Volt deep cycle, depending on the model and brand of the coach.
 Newmar house batteries may be serviceable or sealed.
+For more information about the lithium battery system, refer to Newgle.

-House Battery Bank Example
+AMG House Battery Bank Example